polygamma/aurman/README.md

 - `--keyserver`: Lets users specify a keyserver to fetch the PGP keys from.

-- `--aur`: Do things only for aur packages.
+- `--aur`: Do things only for AUR packages.

 - `--repo`: Do things only for regular repos.

-- `--domain`: Change the base url for aur requests *(https://aur.archlinux.org is the default)*
+- `--domain`: Change the base url for AUR requests *(https://aur.archlinux.org is the default)*

 - `--solution_way`: Print what exactly will be done, order of installing/removing packages